 But first, I have to tell you: I REALLY love having a community-wide map challenge- let me count the reasons why:

 - It encourages kids to trace maps in class instead of getting sidetracked doodling with their dry erase marker.

 - It encourages kids to trace maps at home.
 I think all homeschool parents (CC or not) probably want their kids to practice map tracing at home, but we have to pick our battles.
 If the kids aren’t motivated to do this, it’s often allowed to slide (I know it would be in our house).

-- Tracing maps in the younger years prepares our CC kids for Challenge A (7th grade) when they work on free hand drawing the whole world.
+- Tracing maps in the younger years prepare our CC kids for Challenge A (7th grade) when they work on freehand drawing the whole world.
 Several former ChA students have confided in me that they wish they’d traced those maps more when they were younger!